-Psychosis is often defined as "impaired reality testing".
+Psychosis is often defined as "impaired reality testing" - whatever "reality" means.

 A psychotic person experiences the world differently from others around them, making it difficult to function.

 Psychosis includes experiences such as hallucinations, unusual beliefs and disorganized thoughts and behavior.

 Psychosis typically strikes early in adulthood and often leads to significant impairment.
 The hallmark features of psychotic disorders are delusions and hallucinations, but disorganization of thought, bizarre behavior, and a withdrawal from social contact are equally impairing, if not more so.

 The various forms of psychotic disorders differ in their clinical presentation and with regard to course and outcome.

 Psychotic patients need to be carefully examined for a variety of medical or neurological conditions as well as the recent use of various drugs, since these conditions deserve proper intervention, possibly leading to complete resolution of psychosis.

 Schizophrenia is the most severe psychotic disorder and affects close to 1% of us.

 An additional 2% are being diagnosed with other psychotic disorders, which are less severe or are of shorter duration.

 The mechanism of psychosis remains obscure.